- Location: Nebraska

 NOTE: To learn how to renew a commercial license, visit our CDL section.

-Licenses issued to residents 21 or younger expire on the license holder’s 21st birthday.
-Licenses issued to individuals 21 or older expire on the license holder’s birthday five years after the date of issue.
+Licenses expire on the license holder’s birthday 5 years after the date of issue.
 You can see if your license has expired by requesting a copy of your driving record or simply looking at the listed expiration date.

 Requesting a copy of your driving record is the best way to see if your license has been suspended.
 If your driving privileges have been previously suspended, you'll need to complete the vision screening, written test, driving test, and any other applicable requirements.
 If your license was revoked under the Nebraska Point System Law, for example, you'll be required to complete a driver education course before you can receive a new license.